aayamdahal/node-qr-range/README.md

 # QR Code Generator and PDF Generator

 A Node.js script that generates QR codes with labels and compiles them into a PDF document.
 It is designed to work with Excel files containing data to create QR codes and labels for each data entry.
-Right now the labels are Total Accounts in the start and end range and and File No of that particular account range.
+Right now the labels are Total Accounts in the start and end range and File No of that particular account range.

 ## Prerequisites